opensearch-project/documentation-website/_api-reference/nodes-apis/nodes-usage.md

 ## Required permissions

-If you use the security plugin, make sure you set the following permissions: `cluster:manage/nodes` or `cluster:monitor/nodes`.
+If you use the Security plugin, make sure you set the following permissions: `cluster:manage/nodes` or `cluster:monitor/nodes`.